-The Home page Status tab for clusters and the Status tab for a service, role, or host display dashboards containing a limited set of charts.
+The Home > Status tab for clusters and the Status tab for a service, role, or host display dashboards containing a limited set of charts.

-The Status page Charts Library tab displays a dashboard containing a much larger set of charts, organized by categories such as process charts, host charts, CPU charts, and so on, depending on the entity (service, role, or host) that you are viewing.
+The Status page Charts Library tab displays a dashboard containing a much larger set of charts, organized by categories such as process charts, host charts, CPU charts, and so on, depending on the entity (service, role, or host) that you are to the upper right of the chart.

 A custom dashboard is displayed by default when you view the Status tab for an entity.
-You can toggle between custom and default dashboards by using the edit button to the upper right of the chart.
+You can switch between custom and default dashboards by using the edit button